 In the absence of these services, an immigrant woman may have nowhere to turn for treatment.
 For domestic violence survivors, victims of human trafficking, and victims of rape or sexual assault, sexual and reproductive healthcare may be urgent, even lifesaving.
-Funding clinics like Planned Parenthood is necessary to ensuring immigrant women can receive necessary treatment.
+Funding clinics Ithat provide care to them is necessary to ensuring immigrant women can receive necessary treatment.